 The Enemy Followed Our Troops

-Once their lift ships departed, they often moved back into the area, shadowing our infantry, probing for weaknesses, and setting up ambushes.
+In Vietnam, the Viet Cong rarely stayed gone.
+Their strength was mobility, patience, and the ability to melt back into the jungle the moment helicopters lifted away.
+Once the lift ships departed, they often moved back into the area, shadowing our infantry, probing for weaknesses, and setting up ambushes along likely avenues of movement.

 This meant: